utopia-php/domains/CONTRIBUTING.md

 This will allow the Utopia-php community to have sufficient discussion about the new feature value and how it fits in the product roadmap and vision.

+This is also important for the Utopia-php lead developers to be able to give technical input and different emphasis regarding the feature design and architecture.
+Some bigger features might need to go through our [RFC process](https://github.com/appwrite/rfc).

 ## Other Ways to Help